 “I was in the student center (on Wednesday) with my friend and [the Wesley Foundation singers] started singing to us and playing the guitar and I asked who we should embarrass and we were thinking why don’t we just do Cam Newton as a joke,” Gilmore says.
 “The people who were singing said he actually had three people do it to him in 2010 and I thought, well, I guess I’ll be the first person in 2013, and they said to fill out this piece of paper.”

-And they needed more than just “Cam Newton,” they needed a where and when.
-Not a problem.
+But they needed more than just “Cam Newton,” They needed a where and when.

 “She knew the building room number and everything,” says Auburn freshman Tomi Obeebe, one of the students who actually sang to Newton.
 “She really did her homework.
 Maybe she had a really good inside scoop somehow.”